 Before joining the Perrier & Lacoste family, Mr. Breaux was a partner in a local insurance defense firm, providing full service representation to insurance and corporate clients in the United States and Europe.
 In his capacity as a partner, Mr. Breaux managed and counseled a team of litigators located in the firm’s Baton Rouge office.
 Mr. Breaux is currently a member of the Louisiana State Bar Association, the New Orleans Bar Association, the Federal Bar Association, the Bar Association of the Federal Fifth Circuit, the New Orleans Association of Defense Counsel, and Themis Advocates Group.
 Mr. Breaux has also received Martindale-Hubbell’s highest AV rating with a 5.0/5.0 peer rating and has been selected as a Louisiana Super Lawyer.

 Mr. Breaux enjoys spending time with his family, which includes his lovely wife, Gretchen, and five children.
-Mr. Breaux particularly enjoys traveling to spend weekends with his youngest daughter, who attends LSU, and watching his two youngest sons, both of whom attend Jesuit High School, at their numerous sporting events, including lacrosse and sailing.
+Mr. Breaux particularly enjoys traveling to spend weekends with his middle son, who is a Professional Aviation major at Louisiana Tech University, and watching his youngest son, a student at Jesuit High School, at his numerous sporting events as a member of the lacrosse team.
 Mr. Breaux also spends considerable time volunteering his services on the boards of his church and his children’s schools, as well as on various committees for fundraising events on behalf of numerous local social and charitable organizations.
 As a result of these efforts, Mr. Breaux and his wife, Gretchen, both received the 2011 Order of St. Louis IX Medallion from the Archdiocese of New Orleans, one of the highest and most cherished honors bestowed by the local Church on a member of the laity, in recognition of their dedication and years of volunteer service.

 Nicholas J. Chauvin was born in Houma, Louisiana and has been a practicing attorney in Louisiana for twenty two years.
 During that time he practiced in many of the state’s District and Appellate courts, the Louisiana Supreme Court, the U.S. District Courts for the Eastern, Middle, and Western Districts of Louisiana, and the U.S. Court of Appeals for the Fifth Circuit.